-This role lets users create, edit, delete, and control access to eDiscovery cases in the Security & Compliance Center.
-For more information, see Manage eDiscovery cases in the Security & Compliance Center.
+This role lets users create, edit, delete, and control access to Core eDiscovery and Advanced eDiscovery cases in the Security & Compliance Center.
 As previously explained, a user must be assigned the Case Management role before you can use the Add-eDiscoveryCaseAdmin cmdlet to make them an eDiscovery Administrator.

-This role lets users run the Content Search tool in the Security & Compliance Center to search mailboxes and public folders, SharePoint Online sites, OneDrive for Business sites, Skype for Business conversations, Office 365 Groups, and Microsoft Teams.
+This role lets users run the Content Search tool in the Security & Compliance Center to search mailboxes and public folders, SharePoint Online sites, OneDrive for Business sites, Skype for Business conversations, Microsoft 365 groups, and Microsoft Teams, and Yammer groups.
 This role allows a user to get an estimate of the search results and create export reports, but additional roles are needed to initiate content search actions such as previewing, exporting, or deleting search results.

-Note that users assigned the Compliance Search role but don't have the Preview role can preview the results of a search in which the preview action has been initiated by a user that's assigned the Preview role.
-The user without the Preview role can preview results for up to 2 weeks after the initial preview action was created.
+Users who are assigned the Compliance Search role but don't have the Preview role can preview the results of a search in which the preview action has been initiated by a user who is assigned the Preview role.
+The user without the Preview role can preview results for up to two weeks after the initial preview action was created.

-Similarly, users assigned the Compliance Search role but don't have the Export role can download the results of a search in which the export action has initiated by a user that's assigned the Export role.
-The user without the Export role can download the results of a search for up to 2 weeks after the initial export action was created.
-After that they won’t be able to download the results unless someone with the Export role restarts the export.
+Similarly, users who are assigned the Compliance Search role but don't have the Export role can download the results of a search in which the export action was initiated by a user who is assigned the Export role.
+The user without the Export role can download the results of a search for up to two weeks after the initial export action was created.
+After that, they can't download the results unless someone with the Export role restarts the export.

 The role lets users export the results of a Content Search to a local computer.
 It also lets them prepare search results for analysis in Advanced eDiscovery.